Table of Contents

 It’s a well-documented reality that acquiring new customers is more costly than growing existing business, and this notion underscores the value of nurturing, servicing, and helping customers get from point A to point Z — lifecycle marketing!

-In this complete chapter guide to lifecycle marketing, we’ll teach you how to arrive at your destination with cabins full of happy customers (who won’t want to get off!).
-Feel free to fast-forward and hop off wherever you desire.
-Here’s our trip itinerary:
+In this complete chapter guide to lifecycle marketing, we’ll teach you how to arrive at your desired goal with happy customers and a healthy profit margin.

 Retail and e-commerce brands, especially, know that lifecycle marketing requires intense attention to detail and devotion.
 Today’s consumer has a plethora of options, and people can choose to leave your brand just as easily as they arrived.